| ACADEMICS | Additional Learning Opportunities | Study Away

 The annual Lotus Lantern Festival celebrates the birth of the Buddha.
 This year, the ceremony also served as a somber memorial for the victims of the Sewol Ferry accident.

 While on Jeju Island, Spencer Perry '14 hiked up Seongsan Ilculbong (Sunrise Peak) with a group of international students from Dongguk University.
-Overlooking much of Jeju Island, the formation consists of a steep crater formed by volcanic activity.
+Overlooking much of Jeju Island.

 CONTACT USInternational ProgramsStudent CenterOffice SC-317508-929-8305